mololab/json-translator/README.md

 ## Arguments

-- `[path]`: Required JSON file path `<your/path/to/file.json>`
+- `[path]`: Required JSON/YAML file path `<your/path/to/file.json>`
 - `[path]`: optional proxy list txt file path `<your/path/to/proxy_list.txt>`

 ## Options

 - -V, --version output the version number
 - -T, --translator <Translator> specify translation service (choices: "google", "libre", "argos", "bing")
 - -f, --from <Language> the translate language from it, e.g., --from en
 - -t, --to <Languages...> the Languages to translate into, e.g., --to ar fr zh-CN
 - -n, --name the name of the output file (optional), e.g., --name newFileName
 - -h, --help display help for command

 ## Examples

 Translate a JSON file using Google Translate: